-Read-Modify-Write Operations Some additional helper functions are provided for the most common operations, to keep the syntax as lightweight as possible.
+Read-Modify-Write Operations Some additional helper functions are provided for the most common operations, to keep the syntax as lightweight as possible (and possibly increase a bit the performances due to fewer inter-module calls).

-The addToAttribute/3 function

-When having a numerical attribute, addToAttribute/3 adds the specified number to the attribute.
+The addToAttribute/3 function When having a numerical attribute, addToAttribute/3 adds the specified number (i.e. integer or float) to the attribute.